Helix-Track/Core/README.md

 # HelixTrack Core

-The Core module for the Helix Track.
+The Core module (micro-service) for the Helix Track.

 ## Development